Moros0741/discord-pages.js/CONTRIBUTING.md

 ## 2. Fork this repository

 We do not allow for commiting improvements straight to the main branch for good reason.
-To prevent untentionally breaking the module, we ask that all contributors for the repository, make their changes to the fork and then submit a pull request into main from your fork.
+To prevent untentionally breaking the module, we ask that all contributors fork the repository, make their changes to the fork and then submit a pull request into main from your fork.

 ## 3. Create a pull request

 Once you have added your proposed changes, go ahead and make a pull request.
 Make sure your pull requests description accurately describes the changes you made, your changes intended use case and how you expect it to run.
 Speak about any difficulties or work around you had to do whether originally a part of your plan or otherwise.
-Community members may know how to help and get your code to the place you originally intended. **IMPORTANT** Link your issue to your pull request.
+Community members may know how to help and get your code to the place you originally intended.

+**IMPORTANT** Link your issue to your pull request.
 Linking your issue will close your issue if the pull request is merged to main.
 We want to make sure we are keeping the issues page clean.